ZakKeith.com

 In 1858, from his base in Bangkok, Mouhot made four journeys into the interior of Siam, Cambodia and Laos.
 Over a period of three years, he endured extreme hardships and fended off wild animals to explore some previously uncharted jungle territory.

 In January 1860, at the end of his second and longest journey, he reached Angkor (already-charted territory).
-Angkor comprises of an area spread over more than 400 km², and consists of many sites of ancient terraces, pools, moated cities, palaces and temples, the most famous of which is Angkor Wat.
-Mouhot recorded his visit to Angkor in his travel journals, which included 3 weeks of detailed observations.
-These journals and illustrations were later incorporated into books which were published posthumously.
+Angkor was an entire complex that encompassed an area of more than 400 km² (154 sq. miles) and comprised numerous sites with terraces, pools, moated cities, palaces and temples, the most famous of which was Angkor Wat.
+(In other words, the huge Angkor Wat temple was just one of many temples in Angkor.)
+Mouhot recorded his visit to Angkor in his travel journals, which included three weeks of detailed observations.
+These journals and illustrations were later incorporated into books that were published posthumously.

-Mouhot died of a malarial fever on his fourth expedition, in the jungles of Laos.
-He had been visiting Luang Prabang, capital of the Lan Xang kingdom, one of three kingdoms which eventually merged into what can be known as modern day Laos, and was under the patronage of the king.
+On his fourth expedition to the jungles of Laos, Mouhot died of a malarial fever.
+He had been visiting Luang Prabang, capital of the Lan Xang kingdom — one of three kingdoms that eventually merged into an earlier version of modern-day Laos — and was under the patronage of the king.
 Two of his servants buried him near a French mission in Naphan, by the banks of the Nam Khan river.
-Mouhot’s favorite servant, Phrai, transported all of Mouhot’s journals and specimens back to Bangkok, from where they were shipped to Europe.
+Mouhot’s favorite servant, Phrai, transported all of Mouhot’s journals and specimens back to Bangkok, from where they were shipped onward to Europe.

-The fact is that Mouhot himself mentions in his journals that his contemporary, Father Bouillevaux, had reported that he and other western explorers and missionaries had already visited Angkor Wat and the other Khmer temples at least five years before Mouhot decided to visit the sites himself.
+Mouhot mentions in his journals that his contemporary, Father Bouillevaux, had reported on a journey to Angkor Wat and the other Khmer temples together with some other western explorers and missionaries, and that this had taken place at least five years prior to Mouhot’s visit.

-The location and existence of the entire series of Angkor sites was always known to the Khmers, and Mouhot was certainly not the first westerner to visit Angkor.
+The location and existence of the entire series of Angkor sites had always been known to the Khmers — Mouhot was certainly not the first westerner to visit Angkor.
 By the time Mouhot reached Angkor in 1860, it had already been visited by several westerners since the 16th century:

-• In 1586, Portuguese friar Antonio da Magdalena visited Angkor Wat and published the accounts of his trip with the help of a Portuguese trader by the name of Diogo do Couto.
-De Magdalena had traveled along roads and trails leading to villages within and surrounding the Angkor sites, probably modern-day Siem Reap.
+• In 1586, Portuguese friar Antonio da Madalena visited Angkor Wat and published the accounts of his trip with the help of a Portuguese trader by the name of Diogo do Couto.
+De Magdalena had traveled along roads and trails leading to villages between and around the Angkor sites, probably what is modern-day Siem Reap.

-• In the 1600s, many Spanish and Portuguese missionaries visited Angkor.
+• In the 1600s, numerous Spanish and Portuguese missionaries visited Angkor.

-• In 1668, Father Chevreuil wrote of Angkor Wat as a being renowned by the people of Southeast Asia.
+• In 1668, Father Chevreuil wrote of Angkor Wat as a temple renowned amongst the people of Southeast Asia.

-• In 1789, the first translation of the memoir of Zhou Daguan (1266–1346 AD, Chinese diplomat under Temür Khan who spent 1 year in Angkor) was published in Paris, and from 1850, there was a regular flow of visitors to Angkor Wat.
+• In 1789, the first translation of the memoir of Zhou Daguan (1266–1346 AD, Chinese diplomat under Temür Khan who spent one year in Angkor) was published in Paris, and from 1850 onward, there was a regular flow of visitors to Angkor Wat.

 • In 1857, Father Charles-Emile Bouillevaux, a French missionary based in Battambang, published his accounts of visiting Angkor in his book: Travels in Indochina 1848–1856 (Voyage dans l'Indochine, 1848-1856).